Yolŋu Studies Staff

 • Yolŋu advisors

-Yolŋu languages and culture are taught at CDU with the guidance, support and approval of a group of advisors.
+Yolŋu languages and culture programs were developed at CDU with the guidance, support and approval of a group of advisors.
 They are:

 • Dju*an*ayŋu at Milingimbi